 • I’ve noticed that you don’t seem very happy about your engagement.
 How are you feeling about it?

-To encourage your friend to open up, you can also:
+To make your friend feel more safe to talk, you can also:

 • Tell them that you care about them.